Newcastle City Centre Chaplaincy

 Management Committee and Trustees

 This is a group of people involved in the life of the City Centre; its role is supportive and advisory but also includes assistance in finding sources of finance.
-The present Chair is Brian Adcock.

 Visit the Chaplaincy Website